KVSlab/turtleFSI/docs/source/installation.rst

 ~~~~~~~~~~~
 The latest development version of turtleFSI can be found on the official
 `turtleFSI git repository <https://github.com/KVSlab/turtleFSI>`_ on Github.
-To clone the turtleFSI repository, navigate to the directory where you wish
+To clone the turtleFSI repository, open a terminal, navigate to the directory where you wish
 turtleFSI to be stored, type the following command, and press Enter::

     $ git clone https://github.com/KVSlab/turtleFSI